Israel Apartheid Week Blind to Middle East Issues

 Opinions expressed on the editorial pages are not necessarily those of WSN, and our publication of opinions is not an endorsement of them.

 A version of this article appeared in the Monday, April 18 print edition.
-Email Joseph Stern [email protected]
+Email Joseph Stern at [email protected]